NXPHoverGames/GitBook-AIM/Code-Overview.md

 - This software can run on the Gazebo simulator and on NXP's NAVQ+ board.
 - This directory will be present at the location - ~/cognipilot/cranium/src_.
 - This is the only folder that participants will need to modify and submit for the regional finale.
-- This project contains following three python scripts for a line follower application -
+- This project contains following three python scripts for a line follower application.

-## b3rb_ros_edge_vectors
+This project contains three python scripts which provide a framework for a line follower application.
 - <span style="background-color: #FFC0CB; font-weight:bold">b3rb_ros_edge_vectors</span>: It creates vectors on the edges of the road in front of the rover.
   - The image captured from the front camera is used for detecting edges of the road.
   - Cases based on number of vectors created: